gelftheshot/printf/README.md

-# custom printf function built with c
+# custom printf function built just like printf in C